-Connectivity is key to digital transformation of the shipping industry, and ways of connecting ships to the internet are multiplying.
+Connectivity is key to digital transformation of the shipping industry in the Middle East and Africa, and ways of connecting ships to the internet are multiplying.
 In addition to bandwidth improvements from existing satellite networks, such as high-throughput satellites (HTS) and improved antennas and modems, new satellite networks are being planned.
-Companies such as OneWeb are planning launching "constellations" of hundreds of satellites into low-earth orbit with a goal of providing far greater access to connectivity for vessels at sea.
+Companies are innovating and planning launching "constellations" of hundreds of satellites into low-earth orbit with a goal of providing far greater access to connectivity for vessels at sea.
 The networks will operate in the satellite Ku-band and could effectively bring LTE-style coverage to ships for an on-land user experience.